ironicbadger/pms-wiki/docs/concepts/infraascode.md

 A few years ago, I read a book.
 That book was [Infrastructure as Code](https://amzn.to/2WjBb5c) by Kief Moris.
 In this book, Kief lays out a framework for defining every part of your infrastructure in text files - or as we sometimes call it, code.

 This simple philosophy of managing configuration in the same way as we do with source code revolutionized the way I approach building systems.
 Tools like Ansible and Terraform may seem overkill for your average media server administrator but I firmly believe they have their place.
-An afteinfraascrnoon or two learning Ansible, and that is all it takes, will save you dozens of future afternoons scratching your head wondering how you accomplished something 3 weeks, 3 months or 3 years ago.
+An afternoon or two learning Ansible, and that is all it takes, will save you dozens of future afternoons scratching your head wondering how you accomplished something 3 weeks, 3 months or 3 years ago.

 ## GUIs are not easier